Court throws SA’s lockdown exit strategy into disarray — but it got it wrong

 The judgment declares that the regulations are invalid.

-But, with the exception of some, it suspends the declaration of invalidity for 14 days to allow the Minister of Cooperative Governance, Nkosazana Dlamini-Zuma, to “review, amend and republish the regulations (with) due consideration to the limitation each regulation has on the rights guaranteed in the Bill of Rights contained in the constitution”.
+But, with the exception of some, it suspends the declaration of invalidity for 14 days to allow the minister of co-operative governance & traditional affairs, Nkosazana Dlamini Zuma, to “review, amend and republish the regulations [with] due consideration to the limitation each regulation has on the rights guaranteed in the Bill of Rights contained in the constitution”.

 This requires the government to redo the work that it has done in preparing, and then promulgating, the regulations.
-It also creates a new layer of uncertainty to an already highly fluid situation.
+It also adds a new layer of uncertainty to an already fluid situation.

 But, in my view, the judgment is unconvincing in many respects and has applied the law incorrectly.

-Given the stakes, it is important that it is properly understood and held up for public scrutiny.
+Given the stakes, it is important that it is properly understood and held up to public scrutiny.

 Rationality test